The Dead South: Easy Listening for Jerks Pt. 1 and 2 (2022–2023)

 On 7 October 2021, they released the first single "You Are My Sunshine" along with the accompanying music video.
-On 11 November, they released their next single which is their cover of The Doors' "People Are Strange" along with the accompanying video.
+On 11 November, they released their next single which is their cover of The Doors' People Are Strange along with the accompanying video.

 On 8 June 2022, the Western Canadian Music Awards nominations were announced.
 The Dead South were nominated in the category of Recording of the Year.

+Chains & Stakes (2024–present)

+On 9 February 2024, The Dead South released their fourth studio album, Chains & Stakes.
+The album was recorded at Panoram Studios in Mexico City between 1–14 May 2023, and released by Six Shooter Records.
+The album was produced by Jimmy Nutt and The Dead South, engineered by Cody Simmons and Jimmy Nutt with additional engineering by Mario David Lopez Mata, Mario Alberto Frias Corona, and Gabriel Leal Ascencio.
+Chains & Stakes was mixed at The NuttHouse Recording Studio in Sheffield, Alabama by Jimmy Nutt.

+On 16 April 2025, they released a single titled "Joey", a cover of Concrete Blonde's song "Joey" (1990) written by Johnette Napolitano.